pabma/MuSe-FuTa/README.md

    - Enjoy some time doing anything else while the software is fusing/assembling the segmented images.

 This will create a directory called 'mix', where the fused/assembled images will be put, ready to be used in the postprocessing.
 And, right now, several images with the valves rotated by a certain degree

-STEP 3) To create the npz files which will be used to simulate the ultrasounds.